leokuo0724/BMAD-METHOD/src/modules/sdd/workflows/dev-flow/checklist.md

 - [ ] Implementation matches spec
 - [ ] All deviations from spec documented
 - [ ] Knowledge captured in tech spec
+- [ ] Only SDD module agents/tools used (no BMM or other module agents)
+- [ ] Codebase analysis performed using dev-agent or SDD's analyze-architecture workflow

 ## Final Validation